clhenrick/clhenrick.io/content/blog/2023-01-22-accessible-select-element.md

   </fieldset>
 </form>

+Perhaps this is because checkboxes are considered an indvidual user interface component (more specifically a single form control) that may live on their own rather than in a group.
+For example, we might use a single checkbox to "Subscribe to marketing email spam" in our online store when asking for someone's email address.
+Tabbing to each checkbox is similar to tabbing to a native HTML button where each button has its own tab stop.
+Conversely, radio buttons and tabs UI don't exist in isolation, they're associated with a group that allows the user to make a single selection from a list whereas checkboxes are often used for making multiple selections.

+Now, back to our custom select component problems.

 With the legacy Select component in our app, one would have to use the `Tab` and `Shift` + `Tab` keys to navigate between the list of options.
 The problem with this approach is that it moves focus out of the Select component, to its list of options, and then to the first option in the list.
 When an option is selected using the keyboard, focus does not return to the Select and is lost which is disorienting for users of assistive tech like screen readers.
 Furthermore, when using a screen reader, the `Select` component is not announced as a "combobox" as it should be and is instead announced as a "menu", another aspect that is likely to result in confusion of the component's intent or affordance.

 In both the native `<select>` and `Combobox`, the `Tab` key will move focus completely out of the element / component to the next focusable element in the DOM.
-Effectively, the common pattern for components that have children which are navigable is that the keyboard arrow keys should be used to navigate between them and not the `Tab` key.
-Instead, by using `Tab` to navigate between a component's children, we not only create a disorienting experience for someone using a screen reader but also make using a keyboard to fill out forms more cumbersome for someone who is a keyboard user, even if they do not have a vision impairment.
+Again, the common pattern for components that have children which are navigable is that the keyboard arrow keys should be used to navigate between them and not the `Tab` key.
+Instead, by using `Tab` to navigate between a component's children, we not only create a disorienting experience for someone using a screen reader but also make using a keyboard to fill out forms more cumbersome for someone who is a keyboard user, even if they are not using a screen reader.

-## On using ARIA vs. semantic HTML
+## On Using ARIA vs. Semantic HTML

 As for the Select-Only ComboBox's pitfalls with the VoiceOver screen reader on MacOS; to the WAI APG's credit, they do have a banner on each of their examples warning the visitor of their site that their ARIA patterns are not production ready and should be tested prior to using them.
 They also make it clear that the first rule of ARIA is "No ARIA is better than bad ARIA."
 In other words, by using ARIA incorrectly you can actually create a degraded experience for someone using assistive technology like a screen reader.
 This is because ARIA is powerful; it overrides the default semantics of HTML and modifies the [accessibility tree][accessibility-tree] which is what is used by screen readers to interact with the DOM.